Typicality of periodic optimization over an expanding circle map: Introduction

-{\bf Acknowledgment.} The authors thank Shaobo Gan for valuable discussions.
+{\bf Acknowledgment.} The authors thank Shaobo Gan for valuable discussions, and thank the anonymous referees for valuable suggestions.
 The work is supported by the National R\&D Program 2021YFA1003200.
-RG is partially supported by the Taishan Scholar Project of Shandong Province (No. tsqnz20230614).
+RG is supported by the Taishan Scholar Project of Shandong Province (tsqnz20230614) and the National Natural Science Foundation of China (12571201).
 WS is supported by the New Cornerstone Science Foundation through the New Cornerstone Investigator Program and the XPLORER PRIZE.